larayeung/social-media-ecocide/planetpoppy.love/readme.md

 2. put a shortcut to love2d in the social-media-ecocide folder
 3. drag the planetpoppy.love folder into the shortcut

 Currently, it's not even a world of tulips!
-It't just the snake game copied from https://simplegametutorials.github.io/love/snake/.
+It's just bedrock